etkaar/nftm/README.md

 /etc/firewall/app.sh show
 ```

+# 2) Setup cronjob and startup script

-After that, you need to make sure the firewall ruleset is always reloaded on reboot.
+(*) After that, you need to make sure the firewall ruleset is always reloaded on reboot.
 Create a startup file and allow execution:

 ```
 touch /etc/network/if-pre-up.d/firewall